BiasBed -- Rigorous Texture Bias Evaluation: Introduction

 However, while a considerable number of algorithms have been proposed to address texture bias, they are neither evaluated on common datasets nor with common evaluation metrics.
 Moreover they often employ inconsistent model selection criteria or do not report at all how model selection is done.
 With the present paper we promote the view that: \begin{itemize}[parsep=2pt] \item the large domain shifts induced by texture-biased training cause large fluctuations in accuracy, which call for a particularly rigorous evaluation; \item model selection has so far been ignored in the literature; together with the high training volatility, this may have lead to overly optimistic conclusions from spurious results; \item in light of the difficulties of operating under drastic domain shifts, experimental results should include a notion of uncertainty in the evaluation metrics. \end{itemize}

-Motivated by these findings, we have implemented \name{}, an open-source PyTorch \cite{paszke2019pytorch} testbed that comes with six datasets of different texture and shape biases and seven fully implemented algorithms.
+Motivated by these findings, we have implemented \name{}, an open-source PyTorch \cite{paszke2019pytorch} testbed that comes with six datasets of different texture and shape biases, four adversarial robustness datasets and eight fully implemented algorithms.
 Our framework allows the addition of new algorithms and datasets with few lines of code, including full flexibility of all parameter settings.
 In order to tackle the previously discussed limitations and difficulties for evaluating such algorithms, we have added a carefully designed evaluation pipeline that includes training multiple runs and employing multiple model selection methods, and we report all results based on sound statistical hypothesis tests -- all run with a single command.
-In addition to our novel framework, the present paper makes the following contributions: \begin{itemize}[parsep=2pt] \item We categorize existing literature into two main strategies, which we term input-augmented and feature-augmented approaches. \item We show that input-augmented methods are systematically superior in a statistically rigorous evaluation. \item We highlight the importance of statistically well-founded testing, not only in the context of texture bias, but also for domain generalization and beyond. \end{itemize}
+In addition to our novel framework, the present paper makes the following contributions: \begin{itemize}[parsep=2pt] \item We highlight shortcomings in the evaluation protocols used in recent work on style bias, including the observation that there is a very high variance in the performance of different runs of the same algorithm, and even between different checkpoints in the same run with similar validation scores. \item We develop and openly release a testbed that rigorously compares different algorithms using well-established hypothesis testing methods.
+This testbed includes several of the most prominent algorithms and datasets in the field, and is easily extensible. \item We observe in our results that current algorithms on texture-bias datasets fail to surpass simple ERM in a statistically significant way, which is the main motivation for this work and for using rigorous hypothesis tests for evaluating style bias algorithms. \end{itemize}

 In Sec.~\ref{sec:relatedwork}, we provide a comprehensive overview of existing work on reducing texture bias.
 Furthermore we describe the main forms of statistical hypothesis testing.
 We continue in Sec.~\ref{sec:biasedlearning} with a formal introduction to biased learning, and systematically group existing algorithms into families with common properties.
 In Sec.~\ref{sec:evaluationpractices}, we investigate previous evaluation practices in detail, discuss their limitations, and give a formal introduction to hypothesis testing.
 Sec.~\ref{sec:BiasBedframework} describes our proposed \name{} evaluation framework in detail, while Sec.~\ref{sec:experiments} presents experiments, followed by a discussion (Sec.~\ref{sec:discussion}), conclusions (Sec.~\ref{sec:conclusion}) and a view towards the broader impact of our work (Sec.~\ref{sec:broaderimpact}).